CollaboraOnline/Docker/README.md

 Do not share the secret key with anyone.

-start-libreoffice.sh script watches /etc/loolwsd/loolwsd.xml via inotify and forces a restart of the container, in case something changes.
+start-collabora-online.sh script watches /etc/loolwsd/loolwsd.xml via inotify and forces a restart of the container, in case something changes.

 ## License key enabled docker image